China clamps down in hidden hunt for coronavirus origins

 Internal documents show that the state soon began requiring all coronavirus studies in China to be approved by high-level government officials — a policy that critics say paralyzed research efforts.

-A notice from a China CDC lab on February 24 put in new approval processes for publication under “important instructions” from Chinese President Xi Jinping.
+A China CDC lab notice on Feb.
+24 put in new approval processes for publication under “important instructions” from Chinese President Xi Jinping.
 Other notices ordered CDC staff not to share any data, specimens or other information related to the coronavirus with outside institutions or individuals.

 Then on March 2, Xi emphasized “coordination” on coronavirus research, state media reported.